Michael Hewson: Career

 An image from Catalogue of Irish Topographical Prints and Original Drawings, by Michael Hewson and Rosalind M Elmes.
 Watercolour painting by John Harris Jr.: Dublin and Kingstown Railway, From Blackrock, looking across Dublin Bay towards WIlliamstown & Merrion.
 Dublin in the distance.

-Michael Hewson began his career as an assistant keeper staff of the National Library of Ireland in 1953 which he carried out with zeal and enthusiasm while serving various units in the library.
+Hewson began his career as an assistant keeper in the NLI in 1953.
+He went on to be appointed keeper in the Department of Manuscript in 1973.

-Having demonstrated diligence while he served various departments in the National Library of Ireland, he was appointed keeper in the Department of Manuscript in 1973 which came as a promotion in the course of his service year.

-Also in 1973, he gave a talk titled 'Prints and drawings in the National Library Of Ireland.'

 In 1975, Michael Hewson published The Catalog of Irish Topographical Prints and Drawings in the National Library of Ireland.
 This was sponsored by the National Library of Ireland Society.

-Later, in 1976, he was appointed keeper of printed books which he managed for three good years.
-During that time, he gave another talk/ presentation titled ‘Caricatures in the Collection of the National Library 0f Ireland.'

-In 1982, he got to the peak of his career as a librarian where he was appointed the Director of the National Library Of Ireland immediately after the resignation of Alf Mac Lochlainn.
+Later, in 1976, he was appointed keeper of printed books which he managed for 3 years.
+In 1982, he was appointed the Director of the NLI immediately after the resignation of Alf Mac Lochlainn.

-Later career and death

-Dardistown Cemetery, where Michael Hewson was buried.

-The pinnacle of Hewson's career came with his promotion to director of the National Library of Ireland in 1982, when the previous director Alf MacLochlainn left the role for the University of Galway.
 He also became the Honorary Secretary of the National Library of Ireland Society for a year, handing the position over to Dònall Ò Lùanaigh in 1983.

 Hewson's directorship coincided with the most difficult time in the Library's history.
-In 1986, the Irish government decided to change the department responsible for the National Library from the department of education to first the Taoiseach's department and then the Department of Arts and Culture, now known as the Department of Culture, Communications and Sport.
-This resulted in issues with funding, leading to minimized staffing and shorter library hours.
+In 1986, the government decided to change the department responsible for the Library from the Department of Education to first the Taoiseach's Department and then the Department of Arts and Culture.
+This resulted in issues with funding, leading to diminished staffing and shorter library hours to the point where the National Library of Ireland Society filed a motion with the Taoiseach in order for it to provide its accustomed high standard of scholarly services.